5.3.1 Eutrophication caused by fertiliser excesses in run-off

 Source: BBC GCSE Bitesize

 Agricultural run-off containing nitrates and phosphates from excessive fertiliser use can lead to waterways (both freshwater and marine) becoming enriched with nutrients, beyond levels that can be absorbed or dissipated by the natural system.
 This enrichment can promote algal blooms.
 These may directly damage ecosystems through the release of toxins, or prevent sunlight reaching aquatic plants growing in deeper water.
 These plants are then unable to photosynthesise, and so die and decay.
 The decay process uses up oxygen, leading to hypoxic (low oxygen) conditions, causing further death and decay of aquatic organisms.
+This process is called eutrophication.

 Global prevalence and impact of nutrient excesses and resulting eutrophication